nommiin/builder/README.md

 5. optional: adjust what runtime to use in the "Preferences" menu

 # thanks
-* YellowAfterlife for accepting my pull requests for adding in plugin events that made this easier to develop
+* [YellowAfterlife](https://twitter.com/YellowAfterlife) for accepting PRs that help the core functionality of this plugn and answering my endless questions
+* [Sidorakh](https://github.com/sidorakh/) for testing and supporting the plugin
+* [347_Jake](https://twitter.com/347_Jake) for encouraging me to add macOS support to the plugin